-(ii) if the employee’s usual place of residence is in the State, the date on which the employee took up such residence in the State;
+(ii) if the secure nominee’s usual place of residence is in the State, the date on which he or she took up such residence in the State;

-(d) the date on which the holder, under regulation 23(2), authorised the employee to have unsupervised access to an explosive in the holder’s possession;

-(e) if the authorisation given under regulation 23(2) is cancelled, the date on which it is cancelled,
+(d) if an unsupervised access authorisation given by the licence holder to the secure nominee is cancelled, the date on which it is cancelled.

-and is kept for 2 years after the date on which the employee ceases to be a secure employee of the licence holder.

-25. Secure employee to disclose employer’s details if asked

-A secure employee who is in possession of an explosive must, if asked by a DGO to do so, give the DGO the name and address of the employee’s employer who authorised the employee to have access to the explosive.
+[Regulation 24 inserted in Gazette 2 Dec 2013 p.
+5577-8.]

+25. Duties of secure nominees

+(1) A secure nominee of a licence holder must comply with each unsupervised access authorisation given by the licence holder to the secure nominee.

 Penalty: a level 3 fine.

+(2) A secure nominee of a licence holder who is in possession of an explosive, if asked by a DGO to do so, must give the DGO the name and address of the licence holder.

+Penalty: a level 3 fine.

+[Regulation 25 inserted in Gazette 2 Dec 2013 p.
+5578.]

 Part 4 — Authorisation of explosives

 Division 1 — Testing unauthorised explosives